 Objectives of HRD program at NRRI:

-The objectives of HRD programme are to develop a new generation of rice researchers for India and abroad.
-The programme provides an excellent opportunity for students to work in the emerging areas of rice research in their post graduate and doctoral programmes, guided by leading rice scientists.
-Researchers have the liberty to use the data generated during the work done by them for submission of Masters/Doctoral thesis to a recognized University as per terms and conditions laid down in this guidelines.
+The objective of HRD programme is to develop a new generation of rice researchers for India and abroad.
+The program provides an excellent opportunity for students to work in the emerging areas of rice research in their post graduate and doctoral programme, guided by leading rice scientists.
+Researchers have the liberty to use the data generated during the work done by them for submission of Masters/Doctoral thesis to a recognized University as per terms and condition laid down in this document.

 Disciplines for HRD:

 NRRI offers HRD research and training provides opportunities in the disciplines of Agricultural Chemistry, Agricultural Chemicals, Agricultural Economics Agricultural Engineering, Agricultural Statistics, Agricultural Extension, Agronomy, Biochemistry, Biotechnology, Bioinformatics, Botany, Economic Botany, Entomology, Environmental Sciences, Fisheries, Food technology, Genetics, Genomics, Microbiology, Life Sciences, Molecular Breeding, Nematology, Plant Breeding, Plant Pathology, Plant Physiology, Seed Technology, Soil Microbiology, Soil Science, Zoology; and related disciplines covering various aspects of rice research.
 The Institute can include other disciplines, if deemed appropriate.